 XCHC Makerspace is for the production of two and three dimensional creative works, and is a space where practitioners make, experiment and test ideas.
 Because of the open floor plan there is an opportunity to sharing knowledge with one another as well as pursue collaborative works.
 Residents of the makerspace come from a wide variety of disciplines as well as bring with them varying levels of experience.
 This diversity enriches the exchange of knowledge.

-XCHC Showcase Space is a multi-purpose venue to host workshops, performances, film screenings, launches, presentations, exhibitions, etc. There are three kinds of events, XCHC Friday, resident led and guest led events.
-Each event is curated and provides an opportunity for creative practitioners to share their work with a wider audience.
+XCHC Showcase Space is a multi-purpose venue to host workshops, performances, film screenings, launches, presentations, exhibitions, etc. Each event is curated by a host and provides an opportunity for creative practitioners to share their work with a wider audience.

-XCHC Cafe is a hybrid between café/workspace and bar/showcase space, and brings people together to casually share ideas and meet like minded creative individuals.
-The communal seating extends into the adjacent XCHC Shop and XCHC Showcase Space and blurs where creative practice starts and the public enters.
+Pedro’s Cafe is a hybrid between café/workspace and bar/showcase space, and brings people together to casually share ideas and meet like minded creative individuals.
+The communal seating extends into the XCHC Showcase Space and blurs where creative practice starts and the public enters.

 Demonstrating leadership in enabling creative enterprise by developing a self sustaining cultural enterprise model to underpin and assure the longer-term evolutionary development of XCHC

 Releasing the potential for creative enterprise by enabling and supporting creative individuals and groups to share knowledge, experiment and test ideas and develop commercially viable creative practices.

 Creating opportunities for people interested in creative enterprise to exchange and share knowledge in order to further their creative practices and increase public awareness of the potential for creative communities to enable positive change.

 The vision of XCHC is to form a creative ecology that empowers the creative community to develop successful enterprises that in turn positively impact individual's economic stability and quality of life.